-> MORE: Improving your credit score (even slightly) can have a big impact on your interest rate savings.
-Many times very simple things like paying down a high balance credit card, etc can increase your credit score.
+MORE: Improving your credit score (even slightly) can have a big impact on your interest rate savings.
+Many times very simple things like paying down a high-balance credit card, etc. can increase your credit score.
 The improvement of just 20 points in credit score could mean a more attractive interest rate tier.
-The monthly saving could be substantial especially for high balance jumbo loans.
+The monthly savings could be substantial, especially for high-balance jumbo loans.
 Learn more tips on how to improve your credit score.

-> - Loan Terms: The Jumbo programs above are available in a variety of fixed and adjustable-rate terms.
-Adjustable-rate can offer lower rates for a period of 3, 5, 7, or 10 years but lack the long term security of a fix rate loan.
+- Loan Terms: The Jumbo programs above are available in a variety of fixed and adjustable-rate terms.
+Adjustable-rate can offer lower rates for a period of 3, 5, 7, or 10 years but lack the long-term security of a fixed-rate loan.

-> - Home Use: The programs above only apply to primary residence and vacation homes.
-Financing is available for investor properties but generally requires an addition 15% down payment.
+- Home Use: The programs above only apply to primary residence and vacation homes.
+Financing is available for investor properties but generally requires an additional 15% down payment.

-> - Home Type: The home type must be a single-family home, townhome or approved condo.
+- Home Type: The home type must be a single-family home, townhome or approved condo.
 Lot loans, acreage, manufactured, or commercial loans are not permitted under this program.
 Please read the details about special Jumbo construction financing here.
 This is for buyers that choose to build on their own land and does not include a new construction spec home that is built, financed and sold to you by a new home builder.

 - These programs also apply to Rate-term Jumbo refinance options.
 Cash-out refinance programs are also available to qualified homeowners with equity.